about x402station.io

 Get started

-• Install Guard into your agent runtime — npm middleware, MCP server, or raw API.
+- Install Preflight into your agent runtime — npm middleware, MCP server, or raw API.